What Is Web Analytics? How Do I Optimize for Conversions?

 The two types of testing are A/B split and multivariate.
 With A/B split testing, you create two or more versions of a page and then divide your traffic between them.
 The analytic data can show you which version is outperforming the other and producing more conversions, your new page or the original page.

 Multivariate testing involves creating different versions of individual elements shared across many pages.
 Because users are shown all possible combinations of elements randomly, multivariate testing requires a high volume of traffic to produce useful results that can be analyzed.

-Bruce Clay Japan offers CRO services that can help you fine tune your site and maximize conversions.
+Bruce Clay, Inc. offers CRO services that can help you fine tune your site and maximize conversions.
 Stop wasting your precious online traffic; start optimizing for conversions today.
 And to place this into perspective, you can surpass the competition by paying attention to the subtleties — focusing on emotional impact, persona, community, intent, and individualization of results.
 These are the elements that keep Conversion Rate Optimization exciting and differentiate us from our competition.